So you’ve spotted mold. What now? Well, let’s clean it up!

 What if the mold comes back?
 What if your house still smells musty?

 Then the issue may be larger than you previously thought.
-But remember, be careful when you’re investigating mold in your home!
+Remember, be careful when you’re investigating mold in your home!

 Mold exposure can cause serious health issues, and it is far better to leave it to the experts than to start digging around in moldy areas on your own.